Skip to content

 Why Oil Well Investments Offer Unique Opportunities

-What makes oil well investments stand apart from other alternative assets?
-You get tangible asset ownership, direct income, and powerful tax incentives in a single vehicle.
-Unlike publicly traded energy stocks or ETFs, direct participation gives you ownership in specific producing wells -- actual barrels coming out of the ground, not shares in a corporation.
+What sets oil well investments apart from other alternative assets?
+Tangible ownership, direct income, and strong tax incentives -- all in a single vehicle.
+Direct participation puts you into specific producing wells.
+You own actual barrels coming out of the ground, not shares in a corporation.

 Tangible Asset Ownership

-When you invest in an oil well, you own a physical asset that produces a commodity the world depends on.
-Global demand for crude oil remains above 100 million barrels per day, and domestic production is central to U.S. energy security.
-Paper assets can lose value overnight on market sentiment alone.
+You own a physical asset that produces a commodity the world depends on.
+Global demand for crude oil stays above 100 million barrels per day, and domestic production is central to U.S. energy security.
+Paper assets can lose value overnight on sentiment.
 A producing well generates revenue as long as oil flows.

 Direct Monthly Income

-Oil well investments produce monthly revenue distributions tied directly to production volumes and commodity prices.
-That income stream moves independently of the stock market.
-Many investors use oil well cash flow to supplement retirement income, fund additional investments, or step away from interest-rate-sensitive fixed-income holdings.
+Oil wells produce monthly revenue tied directly to production volumes and commodity prices.
+That income moves independently of the stock market.
+Many of our investors use oil well cash flow to supplement retirement income, fund other investments, or reduce exposure to interest-rate-sensitive fixed-income holdings.

 Exceptional Tax Advantages

-The U.S. tax code gives oil and gas investors deductions that few other asset classes can match.
-Intangible drilling costs, tangible equipment depreciation, the depletion allowance, and active income treatment reduce the effective cost of investment and accelerate after-tax returns.
+The U.S. tax code hands oil and gas investors deductions that few other asset classes come close to matching.
+IDCs, equipment depreciation, the depletion allowance, and active income treatment all cut the effective cost of your investment and speed up after-tax returns.
 For a detailed breakdown, see our complete guide to oil and gas tax benefits.

 Types of Oil Well Investment Opportunities

 Not all oil well investments carry the same risk or reward.
-Knowing the distinctions between well types is the first step toward building a portfolio that matches your risk tolerance and return expectations.
+Knowing the distinction between well types is step one toward building a portfolio that fits your risk tolerance and return expectations.

 Developmental Wells